The Medical Letter on Drugs and Therapeutics

 2. Discuss the risks and benefits of seasonal influenza vaccination.

-Select a term to see related articles Afluria antivirals baloxavir Fluad Fluarix Flublok FluceIvax FluLaval Flumist Fluzone Fluzone High-Dose Heplisav-B influenza influenza vaccine Influvac oseltamivir peramivir Ramiflu Rapivab Relenza RSV Shingrix Supemtek Xofluza zanamivir
+Select a term to see related articles Afluria antivirals baloxavir Fluad Fluarix Flublok FluceIvax FluLaval FluMist Fluzone Fluzone High-Dose Heplisav-B influenza influenza vaccine Influvac oseltamivir peramivir Ramiflu Rapivab Relenza RSV Shingrix Supemtek Xofluza zanamivir

 Key Points: Influenza Vaccine for 2024-2025